 While this paragraph is largely self-explanatory, you’ll want to remember several essential components to include here.

 Finally, you should include your contact information and signature.
-This is also a great space to include your digital badges for TEFL/TESOL, which can be hyperlinked to a verifiable URL where employers can get details on your course, including core competencies achieved, a sampling of tasks you’ve completed, and info on the program’s accreditation.
-This will help you stand out from other applicants and further highlight your credentials.
+This is also a great space to include your digital badges for TEFL/TESOL, which you can hyperlink to a verifiable URL where employers can find details on your course, including the core competencies you’ve achieved, a sampling of tasks you’ve completed, and info on the program’s accreditation.
+This will help you set yourself apart from other applicants and further highlight your credentials.

 What if I have no teaching experience?